bharadwaj-manda/SketchCleanNet/README.md

 This is the repository for the 'SketchCleanNet' Dataset, associated with the paper ["SketchCleanNet - A deep learning approach to the enhancement and correction of query sketches for a 3D CAD model retrieval system"]().

 The paper is accepted for publication in the Special Section on [Symposium on 3D Object Retrieval 2022 (3DOR'22)](https://www.micc.unifi.it/3dor2022/) of the [Computers & Graphics](https://www.journals.elsevier.com/computers-and-graphics) Journal.
-The arxiv version of the paper is available [here]() *Coming soon*.
+The arxiv version of the paper is available [here](https://arxiv.org/pdf/2207.00732.pdf).
 The final published version of the paper is [here]() *Coming soon*.

 ## LICENSE
 This dataset is licensed under CC BY-NC-SA: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International